City Centre Transfers from Barcelona Port Terminals: Transfers, Taxis, Buses and Walking

 Walking from the cruise terminal to your hotel or city centre is not a good option.

 If you want to go to the city centre and you are not staying at the Grand Marina Hotel then it is probably best to use a form of transport other than walking to arrive at your destination especially if you have luggage.
-Bear in mind the Spanish sun can also be hot and there is not much shade protecting you on your walk from the cruise terminals.
+Bear in mind the Spanish sun can also be hot, and there is not much shade protecting you on your walk from the cruise terminals.

-An exception were you could walk to your hotel would be if you are staying at the Eurostars Grand Marina Hotel and you are arriving at the World Trade Centre or possibly the Sant Bertrand Wharf.
+An exception was you could walk to your hotel would be if you are staying at the Eurostars Grand Marina Hotel and you are arriving at the World Trade Centre or possibly the Sant Bertrand Wharf.
 The Grand Marina Hotel is situated at the World Trade Centre and therefore walking could be a feasible option.

 If you are feeling intrepid and want to walk from the Quai Adossat terminals to La Rambla it is possible but not advisable.

-The Quai Adossat has 4 terminals A to D. The closest terminal to La Rambla is Terminal A and the furthest away is Terminal D. Depending on which terminal you are arriving into, it should take you between 30 minutes to 50 minutes to walk from the terminal building at Quai Adossat to the foot of La Rambla.
+The Quai Adossat has 4 terminals A to D. The closest terminal to La Rambla is Terminal A, and the furthest away is Terminal D. Depending on which terminal you are arriving into, it should take you between 30 minutes to 50 minutes to walk from the terminal building at Quai Adossat to the foot of La Rambla.
 This walk will be tedious as there is little of interest along the way other than seeing other cruise terminal docks and a busy road and you will be exposed to the sun with little shade for the full duration of the walk.

 On leaving the quay area you will need to take a right onto Ronda de Litoral.
 Keep walking along Ronda de Litoral until you reach the famous Christopher Columbus monument - you will now be at the bottom of the Ramblas.